Trinidad Christmas Food: Must Haves and Recipes

 Coconut sweet bread

 Sweet bread is a sweet, tasty loaf made with grated coconut, raisins and candied mixed peel.
 Using red and green mixed peels add a festive element to the dessert.
-I have an eggless coconut sweet bread on this blog that’s less cake-like and crumbles a bit more, but it is so tasty and that coconut flavor really comes through.
+My recipe is eggless, less cake-like and crumbles a bit more, but it is so tasty and that coconut flavor really comes through.

-Baking is a big part of the Trinbago Christmas scene.
-Common favorites like sponge cake, chocolate cake, carrot cake, pineapple upside down cake, cheesecake and cookies are all found on the Christmas snack table.
-And there are savory options too like cheese puffs.
+Baking is a big part of the Trinbago Christmas season.
+Common favorites like sponge, chocolate, carrot and pineapple upside down cakes are all enjoyed for Christmas.
+You can also find my delicious cheesecake and cookies recipes over on the snacks page.

 Trinidad Christmas Drinks